 As a teacher, I believe in the unique potential of every learner.
 Everyone can make a unique contribution to the classroom because of every learner’s experiences, skill sets, and desires.
 Neuroscience tells us that we never stop learning, and my Stanford Continuing Studies students from classes on Nabokov and Tolstoy are a true testament to this.
 I love seeing my adult students rediscover literature and the liberal arts, but I also love teaching ten-year-olds about theme and figurative language.
 I am passionate about literature, languages, and intellectual inquiry, and love to support learners of all ages and parts of the world.

 My most recent articles include a study of Leo Tolstoy’s use of hallucinogenic dream imagery and stream of consciousness to critique war and a critique of interpretation in favor of a more holistic, attention-based approach to aesthetic experience.

 I have taught at Harvard, Stanford, and the University of California, Davis.
-Now my journey takes me to Zayed University in partnership with Minerva Project.
-I’m excited to announce that I will be Founding Faculty at the new college of Interdisciplinary Studies starting 08/01/2021.
-I will continue living in New York with my family and writing poetry.
+Now my journey takes me to Zayed University.
+I’m excited to announce that I am Founding Faculty at the new college of Interdisciplinary Studies starting 08/01/2021.
+I continue to live in New York with my family and to write poetry.
 Please be in touch for academic or creative collaboration.